Pika-Software/gm_url/README.md

 -- Returns true if given obj is URL bool IsURL(obj: any)

+class URLSearchParams
+    -- if `init` is table, then it must be a list that consists of tables -- that have two value, name and value
+    -- e.g. { {"name", "value"}, {"foo", "bar"}, {"good"} }
+    -- Note: it is URLSearchParams(init, url)
+    new(init: string/table/nil, url: URL?)

+    -- also calling tostring(...) with URLSearchParams given will result in getting serialized query

+    -- appends name and value to the end append(name: string, value: string?)
+    -- searches all parameters with given name, and deletes them -- if `value` is given, then searches for exactly given name AND value delete(name: string, value: string?)
+    -- finds first value associated with given name string/nil get(name: string)
+    -- finds all values associated with given name and returns them as list table getAll(name: string)
+    -- returns true if parameters with given name exists -- and value if given
+    bool has(name: string, value: string?)
+    -- sets first name to a given value (or appends [name, value]) -- and deletes other parameters with the same name set(name: string, value: string?)
+    -- sorts parameters inside URLSearchParams
+    sort()

+    -- returns iterator that can be used in for loops -- for example:
+    --
+    -- for k, v in searchParams:iterator()
+    --     ...
+    --
+    iterator iterator() -- key, value
+    iterator keys() -- key
+    iterator values() -- value

+-- Returns true if given obj is URLSearchParams bool IsURLSearchParams(obj: any)

 -- Percent-encode/decode methods
 string encodeURI(uri: string) -- see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI